scp756-221/term-project-cloudriven/README.md

 ~~~
 make -f eks.mak start
 ~~~
-**Note:** In order for the EKS cluster to pull container images from ghcr, You must have your github access token registered in "c756-exer/cluster/ghcr.io-token.txt".
+:loudspeaker: **Note:** In order for the EKS cluster to pull container images from ghcr, You must have your github access token registered in "c756-exer/cluster/ghcr.io-token.txt".

 #### Provisioning the cluster
 Create namespace and set it as the default.